 This last example is a real blast-o-rama!
 The black king only has a few loyal pawns to guard him.
 They wont be a match for the aggressive white pieces.
 There are several ways for white to break through here 1.Qh5 and 1.Bxg7 are both powerful moves.

-White chooses to sac with check.
+White chooses to sacrifice their bishop with a check.
 In this line, white doesn’t have to push a pawn first to prepare the rook lift.
-The fireworks begins with 1.Bxh7+ Kxh7 2.Qh5+ Kg8 Now comes the second explosion 3.Bxg7!
+The fireworks begin with 1.Bxh7+ Kxh7 2.Qh5+ Kg8 Now comes the second explosion 3.Bxg7!

 Kaboom!
 White threatens 4.Qh8#

 3…Kxg7 Without his pawns, the black king is a sitting duck for the white queen and rooks.
 4.Qg5+ Kh7 5.Rf3!
 1-0.
 The rook takes a lift to the third rank.
 Mate by 6.Rh3+ is unstoppable.